 In the Chronicles of Narnia series, The Lion, the Witch, and the Wardrobe are the most popular.
 His other notable works include Out of the Silent Planet, That Hideous Strength, and The Screwtape Letters.

-There is little doubt that you’ve read or watched the legendary Lord of the Rings trilogy.
-With The Hobbit coming in close behind it.
+There is little doubt that you’ve read or watched the legendary Lord of the Rings trilogy, or if you were shorter on time, The Hobbit.
 The man responsible for writing them is J.R.R.
 Tolkien (John Ronald Reuel Tolkien), born in South Africa on January 3, 1892.

 World War I broke out while J.R.R.
 Tolkien took English Literature at Oxford University.
 After finishing his education, he served in what is known as one of the oldest units in the British Army – Oxford University Officers’ Training Corps.